danny-zh/epam_intro_cloud_devops/README.md

   `$ find /tmp -name core -type f -exec rm {} \; # The commands searchs within the /tmp folder a file with name core and then removes it`

-- locate: uses local database mlocate to quickly find locations of files or directores within the filesystem, mlocated is an indexed database with file names and therefore it is much faster to lookup for them since it does not the to scan the entire filesystem but rather find the corresponding entry in the mlocate.db file.
+- locate: uses local database mlocate to quickly find locations of files or directores within the filesystem, mlocated is an indexed database located at /var/lib/mlocate with file names and therefore it is much faster to lookup for them since it does not the to scan the entire filesystem but rather find the corresponding entry in the mlocate.db file.
 The database is updated regularly but can be done by using the command updatedb.

   `$ locate -br ^shadow$ # the command searches for filenames which their base contains only the word shadow`